-To bring hope and healing to second and third gen Hmong
+To bring hope, healing, & growth to second and third gen Hmong

 Many of us live with deep emotional, relational, and spiritual brokenness—wounds from things we've done and things done to us.
 God longs to heal us.
-That’s why hope and healing are at the heart of God’s story and at the heart of RiverLife’s story.
+That’s why hope, healing, & growth are at the heart of God’s story and at the heart of RiverLife’s story.

-It’s God’s hope and healing that restores marriages, breaks addictions, and brings joy and peace.
+It’s God’s hope, healing, & growth that restores marriages, breaks addictions, and brings joy and peace.
 And church is a place where all of that can happen.
-Then, as we are restored, we can in turn reach out to a hurting world with hope and healing.
+Then, as we are restored, we can in turn reach out to a hurting world with the love of God.

 RiverLife has six guiding principles that shape who we are and what we do.

 ACCEPTANCE - We embrace people as they are